TPP Nikola Tesla: TPP Nikola Tesla A

-Six generation units with a combined capacity of 1650.5 MW that makes it the largest power facility in the former Yugoslavia.
+Six generation units with a combined capacity of 1650.5 MW make it the largest power facility in former Yugoslavia.
 TPP Nikola Tesla A was first synchronised on March 27, 1970.
 It has two chimneys: one with a height of 220 metres and a second with a height of 150 metres.

 TPP Nikola Tesla B

 Located between the villages of Skela and Ušće.
 There are two generation units with a total capacity of 1240 MW.
 TPP Nikola Tesla B was first synchronised on March 11, 1983.
 Its chimney is 280 metres tall.

 TPP Morava

 Located on the right bank of the river Velika Morava near the town of Svilajnac.
 125 MW Power Generator.

 TPP Kolubara A

 Located at the edge of Kolubara coal basin in the village Veliki Crljeni.
 Capacity 271 MW.

 Railway transport of TPP Nikola Tesla

 Class 441 electric locomotive of TPP Nikola Tesla.

 Class 443 electric locomotive of TPP Nikola Tesla.

 TPP Nikola Tesla operates its own railway with over 100 km of trackage total.
 The railway is used for transporting coal from the mines to the power plants.
 It is independent from the national rail freight transport company Srbija Kargo.